Causal Preference Elicitation: Experiments Details and Additional Results

 \subsection{Evaluation Metrics}

 This section summarizes the quantitative metrics used to evaluate the quality of posterior estimates and query policies in our synthetic experiments.
+Following recent discussion on Bayesian causal discovery evaluation~\citep{karimi2024challenges}, we report posterior-sensitive quantities such as entropy, Brier score, and ETCP alongside graph summaries such as SHD, F1, AUPRC, and Top-$K$ precision.
 We distinguish between (i) probabilistic scoring rules applied to the posterior predictive distribution, and (ii) structural metrics computed from posterior samples of the weighted DAG $W$.